 For example, replacing the default header image is as easy as hovering your mouse over it and clicking Change Image > Select Image.
 You're then able to choose from a gallery of around 50 free images, as well as browsing your Google Albums or Drive, or running a Google Images search.
 That's far more convenient than other services, which either don't support a media library or require you to build one from scratch.

 The integration with Google services is just as useful elsewhere.
 Click YouTube and you can embed one of your own YouTube uploads, or run general YouTube searches to find what you need.
 The Calendar control embeds any of your calendars onto the page, while the Map control can refer to your own maps, or whatever new location you need.

-Google Docs controls allow embedding Slides, Charts, Forms and other documents.
+Google Docs allow embedding Slides, Charts, Forms and other documents.
 There's nothing special about the viewer – it's just a scrolling window – but this does provide an easy way to combine multiple content sources into a single page.

 Finally, a Search engine scans both the official help pages and Sites forum for anything related to your chosen keywords, and gives you an intelligently-sorted list of results with the most likely hits generally near the top.
-If you do have any issues with New Google Sites, a few minutes on the support site is likely to provide the answers you need.
+If you do have any issues with Google Sites, a few minutes on the support site is likely to provide the answers you need.

 Google Sites is too limited right now for serious website building, but can be useful to create nice-looking simple pages in a relatively short amount of time.